-- if you are allergic to escitalopram or any of the other ingredients of this medicine (listed in section 6). - if you take other medicines which belong to a group called MAO inhibitors, including selegiline (used in the treatment of Parkinson's disease), moclobemide (used in the treatment of depression) and linezolid (an antibiotic). - If you are born with or have had an episode of abnormal heart rhythm (seen at ECG; an examination to evaluate how the heart is functioning) - If you take medicines for heart rhythm problems or that may affect the heart's rhythm (see section 2 "Other medicines and Lexapro")
+- if you are allergic (hypersensitive) to escitalopram or any of the other ingredients of Lexapro (see section 6 "Further information") - if you take other medicines that belong to a group called MAO inhibitors, including selegiline (used in the treatment of Parkinson's disease), moclobemide (used in the treatment of depression) and linezolid (an antibiotic). - if you are born with or have had an episode of abnormal heart rhythm (seen at ECG: an examination to evaluate how the heart is functioning). - If you take medicines for heart rhythm problems or that may affect the heart's rhythm (see section 2 "Taking other medicines")